rodm/teamcity-jvm-monitor-plugin/README.md

   * Deploy the plugin run `./gradlew deployPlugin`
   * Start the server run `./gradlew startServer`
   * Start the build agent run `./gradlew startAgent`

+## Compatibility

+The plugin is compatible with TeamCity 10.0 and later and requires the build agent to be running on Java 7 or later.

+## License

+This plugin is available under the http://www.apache.org/licenses/LICENSE-2.0.html[Apache License, Version 2.0].